mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

    each other.
 Notice how thick it is.
 #.
 The size takes the maximum value from the values of the fade and
    distance sensors.
 #.
-The size takes the minimum value from the values of the face and
+The size takes the minimum value from the values of the fade and
    distance sensors.
 #.
 The size is calculated by having the largest of the values subtracted
    with the smallest of the values.